It is important to be able to work out whether a day is an otherwise working day for an employee because eg:

 - Annual holidays can only be taken on days that would be otherwise working days.

-If it is unclear whether a day is an otherwise working day for an employee
+Unclear whether a day is an otherwise working day

-If it’s unclear whether the day is an otherwise working day, the things that the employee and employer must consider in trying to reach agreement include:
+If it’s unclear whether the day is an otherwise working day for an employee, the things that the employee and employer must consider in trying to reach agreement include:

 - what the employment agreement says